 ∆ptotal = ∆pstatic + ∆pmom + ∆pfrict

-The most problematic term is the frictional pressure drop ∆pfrict, which is based on the single-phase pressure drop that is multiplied by the two-phase correction factor (homogeneous friction multiplier – Φlo2).
-By this approach the frictional component of the two-phase pressure drop is:
+The most problematic term is the frictional pressure drop ∆pfrict, which is based on the single-phase pressure drop multiplied by the two-phase correction factor (homogeneous friction multiplier – Φlo2).
+By this approach, the frictional component of the two-phase pressure drop is:

-where (dP/dz)2f is frictional pressure gradient of two-phase flow and (dP/dz)1f is frictional pressure gradient if entire flow (of total mass flow rate G) flows as liquid in the channel (standard single-phase pressure drop).
-The term Φlo2 is the homogeneous friction multiplier, that can be derived according to various methods.
-One of possible multipliers is equal to Φlo2 = (1+xg(ρl/ρg – 1)) and therefore:
+where (dP/dz)2f is frictional pressure gradient of two-phase flow and (dP/dz)1f is frictional pressure gradient if an entire flow (of total mass flow rate G) flows like a liquid in the channel (standard single-phase pressure drop).
+The term Φlo2 is the homogeneous friction multiplier that can be derived according to various methods.
+One of the possible multipliers is equal to Φlo2 = (1+xg(ρl/ρg – 1)) and therefore:

 Typical flow qualities in steam generators and BWR cores are on the order of 10 to 20 %.
-The corresponding two phase frictional loss would then be 2 – 4 times that in an equivalent single-phase system.
+The corresponding two-phase frictional loss would be 2 – 4 times that in an equivalent single-phase system.

-In general, there are a number of instabilities that may occur in two-phase systems.
-In nuclear engineering, study of the multiphase flow stability is of importance in accident management of pressurized water reactors and of the highest importance in normal/abnormal conditions in boiling water reactors.
+In general, there are many instabilities that may occur in two-phase systems.
+In nuclear engineering, the study of the multiphase flow stability is important in the accident management of pressurized water reactors and the highest importance in normal/abnormal conditions in boiling water reactors.

-Flow oscillations are variations in flow caused especially by void formations and these are undesirable for several reasons.
+Flow oscillations are variations in flow caused by void formations, which are undesirable for several reasons.

-Flow oscillations can be a problem during natural circulation operations (e.g. after trip of all RCPs).
+Flow oscillations can be a problem during natural circulation operations (e.g.,, after tripping of all RCPs).
 Natural circulation is an important design feature and ultimate heat removal mechanism.
-Because of the low flow rates are present, coolant boiling may occur and this may form flow oscillations.
-During natural circulation, the steam bubbles formed during a flow oscillation may have enough of an effect to actually cause complete flow reversal in the affected channel.
+Because of the low flow rates present, coolant boiling may occur, which may form flow oscillations.
+During natural circulation, the steam bubbles formed during a flow oscillation may have enough effect to actually cause complete flow reversal in the affected channel.

-In BWRs evaporation of coolant occurs at normal operation and it is very desired phenomenon.
-On the other hand convective evaporation in the fuel channel causes that the flow pattern changes along the fuel channel depending on the flow rate and thermal power.
-It has been found that there are instability regions, in which two-phase flow instabilities may arise.
-These two-phase flow instabilities are undesirable as they can result in mechanical vibrations and system control problems, affect normal operation, restrict operating parameters and influence reactor safety.
-It must be noted flow stability in BWRs is not a major issue for many years, because it is well known phenomenon.
+In BWRs, evaporation of coolant occurs at normal operation, and it is a very desired phenomenon.
+On the other hand, convective evaporation in the fuel channel causes that the flow pattern changes along the fuel channel depending on the flow rate and thermal power.
+It has been found that there are instability regions in which two-phase flow instabilities may arise.
+These two-phase flow instabilities are undesirable as they can result in mechanical vibrations and system control problems, affect normal operation, restrict operating parameters, and influence reactor safety.
+It must be noted flow stability in BWRs is not a major issue for many years because it is a well-known phenomenon.